 Studying How Diet and Weight Affect Alzheimer's Risk

-Man with Down syndrome eating at at table with his family
+Young man with Down syndrome eating at a table with a family member

 The Brain Outcomes and Lifestyle in Down syndrome (BOLD) study aims to understand how dietary changes and weight impact the risk of Alzheimer's disease in adults with Down syndrome.